 The good news is that, although the two devices are no longer in a relationship, they can reconcile anytime you want them to by pairing again.
 Don't you love happy endings?

-Q: Can I pair my SwingSmart with multiple iDevices at the same time?
+Can I connect two SwingSmarts to my phone or tablet at the same time?